GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 }
 ```

-The majority of the serialization process is converting `Uid` instances into string representations since Dgraph can't handle a scalar value where it expects a `uid` type.
+The majority of the serialization process is converting `Uid` instances into string representations since Dgraph can't handle a scalar value (i.e. a JavaScript object) where it expects a `uid` type.

 The last major step for creating a new `Tweet` is to perform the actual mutation in Dgraph, then deserialize and return the result.
 Thus, the `.load()` method invokes the `BaseModel<T>.insert()` method, which can be seen below.